-6.10 The historic assets of Warkworth Parish are a vital part of its identity.
+- 6.10 The historic assets of Warkworth Parish are a vital part of its identity.
 There are 128 nationally protected buildings, structures and sites on the National Heritage List for England in Warkworth Parish.
-This includes 122 listed buildings/ structures, four of which are grade I listed (Warkworth Hermitage, Warkworth Castle Walls with gateway tower and attached buildings, the Donjon Warkworth Castle and the Church of St Lawrence) and two are grade II\ (Warkworth House Hotel and the forecourt wall, railings and gates to Bridge End House).
-There are also six scheduled monuments (Low Buston Medieval Settlement, Warkworth Castle Hermitage, Warkworth Castle Motte and Bailey Castle, Cup and Ring marked rock - 430m north of Morwick Hall, St Mary Magdalene's medieval chapel and associated earthworks, and Warkworth Bridge and defensive gateway).
+This includes 122 listed buildings/ structures, four of which are grade I listed (Warkworth Hermitage, Warkworth Castle Walls with gateway tower and attached buildings, the Donjon Warkworth Castle and the Church of St Lawrence) and two are grade II (Warkworth House Hotel and the forecourt wall, railings and gates to Bridge End House).
+There are also six scheduled monuments15 (Low Buston Medieval Settlement, Warkworth Castle Hermitage, Warkworth Castle Motte and Bailey Castle, Cup and Ring marked rock 430m north of Morwick Hall, St Mary Magdalene's medieval chapel and associated earthworks, and Warkworth Bridge and defensive gateway).
 Warkworth also includes a conservation area.
-In addition to the designated heritage assets, there are currently over 150 additional sites, monuments and findspots in the Northumberland Historic Environment Record listed for Warkworth Parish, which are not designated.
+In addition to the designated heritage assets, there are currently over 150 additional sites, monuments and findspots in the Northumberland Historic Environment Record listed for Warkworth Parish, which are not designated. - 6.11 Heritage assets are an irreplaceable resource and the NPPF requires them to be conserved in a manner appropriate to their significance16.
+Also, that planning decisions affecting a heritage asset are required to be based on a sound understanding of the significance of the asset and the impact of the proposal on that significance.
+Local plan policies ENV7 and ENV9 provide protection to designated and non-designated assets across Northumberland, the significance of which could be affected by new development.
+It is not necessary to repeat this protection within the neighbourhood plan.
+As part of the preparation of the plan consideration was given to the identification on non-designated heritage assets.
+The conclusion was that the assets that are non-designated will be protected though other policies in the plan, particularly policies W1 (design), W3 (local green space) and W4 (Warkworth Conservation Area).
+Further information is contained within the non-designated heritage assets background paper17.

-&lt;sup>15 Three of the scheduled monuments are also listed buildings
+15 Three of the scheduled monuments are also listed buildings